Fee-Help Loan and SA-Help

 The costs of books, stationery, software and other resources tend to be the same at most universities – allow around $300 per semester.

 To help off-set these costs, sell your old textbooks and buy second-hand texts at the Bond Book Sale held during O’Week before the start of each semester.

-The Bond University Student Services and Activities Fee, aims to provide a balanced, practical approach to funding campus services and amenities of a non-academic nature, such as sporting and recreational activities, student advocacy and legal services, employment and career advice, orientation activities and food services.
-The Student Activities Fee is an amount that all enrolled students are required to pay to support these services regardless of whether the student chooses to use any of the amenities or services or their level of engagement with these services.
+The Bond University Student Services and Amenities Fee aims to provide a balanced, practical approach to funding campus services and amenities of a non-academic nature, such as sporting and recreational activities, student advocacy and legal services, employment and career advice, orientation activities and food services.
+The Student Services and Amenities Fee is an amount that all enrolled students are required to pay to support these services regardless of whether the student chooses to use any of the amenities or services or their level of engagement with these services.

 The Bond University Student Association (BUSA) is a not-for-profit, voluntary incorporated association comprising current students who are elected to serve twelve month terms.
-As such, BUSA’s services are funded by the Student Activities Fee which is charged in accordance with the Higher Education Legislation Amendment (Student Services and Amenities) Bill 2010.
+As such, BUSA’s services are funded by the Student Services and Amenities Fee which is charged in accordance with the Higher Education Legislation Amendment (Student Services and Amenities) Bill 2010.

 BUSA coordinates a wide range of student events, activities and services, and more than 70 active on-campus clubs and societies, as well as representing students in all academic, sporting and recreational forums within the University.

-In addition to the activities and resources provided by BUSA, the Student Activities Fee also cover full student access to our on-campus Sports Centre and Gymnasium.
+In addition to the activities and resources provided by BUSA, the Student Services and Amenities Fee also cover full student access to our on-campus Sports Centre.

-The Student Activities Fee is due for payment at the start of each semester with all other fees.
+The Student Services and Amenities Fee is due for payment at the start of each semester with all other fees.
 Continuing students’ access carries over to the next semester.
 New students can access facilities and services when they are enrolled for their first semester.

 Full-time students (study load of 30 credit points or more)